zhanpengwang888/TricoBookers/README.md

 ## Protoype Summary

 * We provide search suggestions based on the keywords students typed, and quick match between sellers and buyers.
-It's a fast safe, reliable and cost-efficient way to circulate the textbooks among Trico community*
+It's a fast safe, reliable and cost-efficient way to circulate the textbooks among Trico community

-## Live URLs

-*List any URLs relevant to demonstrating your prototype*

 ## Presentation